djplaner/memex/share/blog/2021/exploring-drons-definition-of-educational-technology.md

 Questions that echo [Fawn's (2020) argument](https://www.teaching-matters-blog.ed.ac.uk/pedagogy-and-technology-from-a-postdigital-perspective/) using a postdigital perspective to argue against the pedagogy before technology purpose and landing on the following
 > (context + purpose) drives (pedagogy [ which includes actual uses of technology])

-A tutorial in one of the rooms above has to start with the content and purpose.
+Withi this in mind, designing a tutorial in one of the rooms would start with the content and purpose.
 In this case the context is the web of existing technologies that have led you and your students being in the room ready for a tutorial.
 The purpose includes the espoused learning goals of the tutorial, but also the goals of all the other participants, including those that emerge during the orchestration of the tutorial.
-This context and purpose is then what ought to drive the orchestration of various phenomena (which Fawn labels "pedagogy") for that purpose.
+This context and purpose is then what ought to drive the orchestration of various phenomena (which Fawn labels "pedagogy") for that diverse and emergent collection of purposes.

 Suggesting that it might be useful if the focus for institutional attempts to improve learning and teaching aimed to improve the quality of that orchestration.
-The challenge is that the quality of that orchestration has to be driven by context and purpose, which are inherently diverse and situated.
-A challenge which I don't think current common practices are able to effectively deal with.
+The challenge is that the quality of that orchestration should be driven by context and purpose, which are inherently diverse and situated.
+A challenge which I don't think existing institutional practices are able to effectively deal with.
 Which is perhaps why discussions of quality learning and teaching in higher education "privileges outcome measures at the expense of understanding the processes that generate those outcomes" (Ellis and Goodyear, 2019, p.
 2).

-It's easier to deal with abstract outcomes (very soft technologies) than with the specifics of how to help with the orchestration of how to achieve those outcomes.
+It's easier to deal with abstract outcomes (very soft, non-specific technologies) than with the situated and contexual diversity of specifics and how to help with the orchestration of how to achieve those outcomes.
 In part, because many of the technologies that contribute to institutional L&T are so hard to reassemble.
 Hence it's easier to put the blame on teaching staff (e.g. lack of teaching qualifications or digital fluency), than think about how the assembly of technologies that make up an institution should be rethought (e.g. [this thread](https://twitter.com/neilmosley5/status/1360272360088117248)).

 More to come.